 The collection templates, in an Excel file containing multiple tabs, are sent to all respondents using the Electronic File Transfer (EFT) Service; all data submissions must be returned via the EFT.

 View the Questionnaire(s) and reporting guide(s) .

-Error detection is done at the macro level as part of data processing.
+Error detection is done at the macro level as part of data processing/validation.

-During the data production process, Statistics Canada performs a series of data quality controls which include:
+During the data production process, Statistics Canada performs a series of data quality controls that include: